radiac/docker0s/README.rst

   Takes the same arguments as an ``App``, with the following differences:

   ``path``
     Path to the app.
-If this is a git repository it will be cloned to the remote host, otherwise it will be pushed from a local path.
+This must be a git repository.

+  ``compose``
+    Path to the app's docker compose file.
+This must be an ``app://`` path within the repository.

   Example YAML: